Get Your API Keys

 💡

 Requires credit balance.
-Go to console.anthropic.com → Billing and add credit (~$5 minimum).
+Go to platform.claude.com → Billing(opens in a new tab) and add credit (~$5 minimum).
 You are only charged for what you use.

 Grok (xAI)